Basnoo05/rtd-tutorial/docs/source/signin.rst

    Upon pressing the "Sign In" button, the app validates the credentials using the authentication engine.

 4. **Feedback**
-   If authentication succeeds, the user is redirected to the home page.
+   If authentication is successful, the user is redirected to the home page.
 If it fails, an error message is shown.

 Maintenance
 -----------